kammitama5/kammitama5.github.io/_posts/2023-06-24-Saturday-June-24nd.md

 on in my university, but neither of us really had the proper background for it.
 So this was the perfect introduction, and the group plans to publish the work in a journal, I believe.
 - I am able to talk about this work because the author has already published a paper, which we will be extending upon, so the idea itself is not going to be scooped.
+- I guess I shouldn't be so unkind to myself; my undergrad and my time in Hollywood exposed me to quite a few practical applications of coding theory, and I do know about file formats, as that is the kind of stuff we worked with daily (and I was a member of SMPTE for several years), but understanding them from working purely in a theoretical setting is unfamiliar to me.

 ## What is Coding Theory
 - In our final presentation, we gave a talk on our project (about 8 minutes so each member had around 2 minutes to speak) and what we had done over the two weeks,